void

 dolnikralovice.jpg

-Dolní Královice is mentioned in the interminable anecdote about Oberst Fliedler, in the part where Švejk virtually declare him a saint.
-He let his soldiers drink empty the brewery in Dolní Královice.
+Dolní Královice is mentioned in the interminable anecdote about Oberst Fliedler, in the part where Švejk virtually declares him a saint.
+He let his soldiers drink the brewery in Dolní Královice dry.

 Background